Principal Secretary, Agriculture, Government of Haryana

-Abhilaksh Likhi has twenty years experience in the Indian Administrative Service.
-He is a Fulbright scholar and holds a Masters in International Public Policy from SAIS, Johns Hopkins University, Washington DC, and a PhD in Development Communication from Jamia Millia Islamia University, New Delhi.
-Currently he is a Senior Fellow at the South Asia Studies, SAIS, Johns Hopkins University working in the area of community driven development, decentralized local governance and participatory communication.
-He has worked both in senior field and policy formulation levels in federal and provincial government in India.
-Besides, working in sectors such as school education, urban development and municipal administration, he has vast operational experience in the sector of rural development.
-Therein, his responsibilities included state wide implementation, management and supervision of rural poverty reduction and infrastructure development programs; regulation and monitoring of the multi-tier cooperative banking structure that provides agricultural loans to farmers; empowerment of decentralized democratic rural self government institutions; policy formulation and licensing for community radio to foster voice, accountability and transparency in rural areas.
+Abhilaksh Likhi has more than twenty five years of experience in the Indian Administrative Service, India's premier civil service.
+He is a Fulbright scholar, holds a Masters in International Public Policy from SAIS, Johns Hopkins University, Washington DC, and has a PhD in Development Communication from Jamia Millia Islamia University, New Delhi.
+Currently, he serves as Principal Secretary, Agriculture & Farmers' Welfare in the Government of Haryana in India.

+Prior to that post, he was a Senior Fellow at the South Asia Studies, SAIS, Johns Hopkins University, working in the area of community driven development, decentralized local governance and participatory communication.
+He has worked both in senior field and policy formulation levels in the federal and provincial governments of India.
+Besides working in sectors such as public relations, information & cultural affairs, school education, urban development and municipal administration, he also has vast operational experience in the sector of rural development.
+Therein, his responsibilities included state wide implementation, management and supervision of rural poverty reduction and infrastructure development programs; regulation and monitoring of the multi-tier cooperative banking structure that provides agricultural loans to farmers; empowerment of decentralized democratic rural self-government institutions; policy formulation and licensing for community radio to foster voice, accountability and transparency in rural areas.